 Taking the time to define a project allows you to differentiate between ‘needing an extra hand around the business’ and ‘identifying meaningful work through a specific project’ with tangible outcomes for your business and the student intern.

 A project proposal which appears enticing and relevant to a student’s area of study will also help attract the best student intern for your business.
-Use our Project Proposal Template to ensure your project meets our requirements: Employer Project Proposal Template (word doc) or Emplyer Project Proposal Template (editable PDF)
+Use our Project Proposal Template to ensure your project meets our requirements: Employer Project Proposal Template (word doc)

 Student interns will want to see an opportunity where it is clear that there is scope to further develop skills required in your industry, learn about your business and the world of work, as well as use their education and skills to contribute to your business.